 Benefits of Organic Herbal Tea – Why Organic?

 The healing properties of organic herbal teas are many and plenty.
 Why organic?
-Having a product state “organic” ensure a healthy and sustainable environment.
-Organically grown products have not been exposed or treated with chemical fertilization, pesticides, and insecticides which minimizes pollutants.
+“Organic” means a healthy and sustainable environment.
+It is an assurance the product has not been exposed to or treated with chemical fertilization, pesticides, or insecticides which minimizes pollutants.
 This in return, reserves our earth beautiful resources and enhances the flavor and taste.

 5 Top Herbal Teas – What can they do?

-Different herbs can be used for different things.
 There are healing properties in all of natures treasures, the right combinations can ward off sickness, help with headaches, even calm your mood.
-Most teas are brewed from leaves and naturally contain caffeine Below are the five most common teas and their benefits.
+Below are the five most common teas and their benefits.

-Chamomile – An aromatic plant of the daisy family, with white and yellow daisylike flowers.
-Chamomile is used for calming sleep aid, reducing premenstrual symptoms (I use it for this) and is believed to have antibacterial, anti-inflammatory, and liver-protecting qualities.
+Chamomile – An aromatic plant of the daisy family, with white and yellow daisy-like flowers.
+Use it as a calming sleep aid, or for reducing premenstrual symptoms (I use it for this).
+Other properties include antibacterial, anti-inflammatory, and liver-protecting qualities.

 Peppermint – This a cross between watermint and spearmint.
 Most commonly used to relieve digestive discomfort, nausea, cramping, spasms, and stomach pain.